 The Vice-Chair shall have the same powers and duties as the Chair in the latter’s absence or disability.
 When both are absent, a Chair Pro Tempore shall be selected by the Members present.

 Section 4.
-Deputy Commissioner
+Department Administration

-The Deputy Commissioner shall serve as liaison, advisor, and administrator to the Advisory Committee and shall handle, directly or through staff, the Committee’s administrative needs, including maintaining records and preparing minutes of all meetings.
+The Commissioner shall designate an appropriate Department official to serve as liaison, staff advisor, and administrator to the Advisory Committee.
+The designated Department official shall handle, directly or through staff, the Committee’s administrative needs, including maintaining records and preparing minutes of all meetings.
 Minutes shall be public records and shall constitute a true and accurate record of proceedings, including motions made, actions taken, votes recorded, and the names of Members absent or not voting.

 Section 5.
 Election and Terms in Office